axelsvanfeldt/Scroll-Spy/README.md

 If the parameter `data-debug` is set to `true`, Scroll Spy will display a debug overlay on the page, and *not* report any data to Google Analytics.
 If omitted, this parameter defaults to `false`.

-Feel free to minimize the scripts with your the minifier of your choice before using in production environments.
+*Feel free to minimize the script with the minifier of your choice before using Scroll Spy in productional environments.*

 https://codeant.se